klavins/EE546_W25/EE546_W25/Lectures/Intro.md

   - `Reasoning`: How do deduce new true statements from existing true statements?
 How do you check your results?
 How do you automate reasoning?

-  - `Soundess`: How do you ensure that everything provable is actually true?
+  - `Soundness`: How do you ensure that everything provable is actually true?

   - `Completness`: How do you ensure that everythying true is provable?